reubenmiller/hsm-research/tedge/README.md

     p11-kit server -f -n /tmp/pkcs11 "pkcs11:model=PKCS%2315%20emulated"
     ```

+    Note: The last positional argument is the PKCS#11 uri which refers to your token on your machine which should match one of the token URI's from the `p11-kit list-modules` output.

-1. Configure tedge to use the p11-kit-client cryptoki library
+1. Configure tedge to use the p11-kit-client cryptoki library (the exact settings is printed on the console from the previous step)

     ```sh
-    tedge config set device.cryptoki.module_path "$(brew --prefix)/lib/pkcs11/p11-kit-client.so"
     P11_KIT_SERVER_ADDRESS=unix:path=/tmp/pkcs11; export P11_KIT_SERVER_ADDRESS;
     ```

-    It is recommended to check if the path exists, and if you can't find the `p11-kit-client.so`, then you could try searching for it using:

-    ```sh
-    find "$(brew --prefix)" -name "p11-kit-client.so"
-    ```

 1. Start the mapper manually

     ```sh
-    tedge run tedge-mapper c8y
+    tedge reconnect c8y
     ```